miketaylr/miketaylr.com-blog/_posts/2017-10-17-fast-click-more-like-thing-of-the-past-click.md

 Anyways, this blog post is getting too long.

-In conclusion, if you run into bugs with FastClick, maybe consider deleting it from your app.
+In conclusion, if you run into bugs with FastClick, you should probably delete it from your app.
 [It's basically unmaintained and they don't want you to use it either][readme].

 And besides, we have [`touch-action: manipulation`][tam] anyways.